-Florence is one of the most visited Italian cities, thanks to its artistic heritage and its geographical position: Florence is, in fact, surrounded by the stunning Tuscan hills.
-When in Florence, you don’t want to miss the chance to try one of Italians most ancient street foods: the “Panino con il Lampredotto” (Lampredotto sandwich), which tradition goes back to the 15th century!
+Florence is one of the most visited Italian cities, thanks to its artistic heritage and its geographical position: Florence is surrounded by the stunning Tuscan hills.
+When in Florence, you don’t want to miss the chance to try one of the Italian most ancient street foods: the “Panino con il Lampredotto” (Lampredotto sandwich), which tradition goes back to the 15th century!

 Must-Try Foods in Florence

 The Florentine steak

 Also known as “T bone steak” because of the shape of the central bone, the Florentine steak (“Bistecca alla Fiorentina”) is the undisputed queen of Florence’s traditional food.

 The traditional steak is obtained from the loin of young beef or “scottona” (a young cow which has to never been mated), the weight has to be between 1 and 1.5 kg per steak, and the cooking level rare.
 If only one of these rules is not applied, then the steak is not an authentic “Fiorentina”.